 12 Mile Route:

-Mass start at 10:30am - Check-in and Registration begins at 9:30am
+Group start at 10:30am - Check-in and Registration begins at 9:30am

 25 Mile Route

 This route offers a few rolling hills and beautiful scenery through open countryside, farmland, and forests.
 Pedal through the outskirts of Sheboygan Falls and Kohler on your way to Johnsonville.
 Enjoy a rest stop with plenty of refreshments, beverages, and friendly volunteers at Whitetail Bowhunters Clubhouse in Johnsonville.
-There is also a fun stop with tours of the firehouse at the Town of Sheboygan Volunteer Fire Department.

 50 Mile Route